hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>In conclusion, we observe that from utilities to healthcare.
-From production to public administration there is now many sectors and fields of work involved in the technological innovation of the IoT (Internet of Things), with different levels of maturity.&nbsp;</p>
+<p>In conclusion, we observe that from utilities to healthcare, from production to public administration there are now many sectors and fields of work involved in the technological innovation of the IoT (Internet of Things), with different levels of maturity. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->